Farm Weather Forecast

 No Gale Warning is raised.

-Slight to moderate seas will prevail over the whole archipelago.
+Moderate seas are expected over Extreme Northern Luzon while slight to moderate seas will prevail over the rest of the archipelago.
 Still be reminded to be very careful in fishing, especially those using small seacraft.
 Always bring an emergency kit.
-Be updated for the latest weather updates and farm advisories from DOST- PAGASA.
+Be updated for the latest weather updates and farm advisories from DOST- PAGASA